 You’ll want to examine all areas where the water damage occurred for signs of mould and make sure it’s removed so that it can’t pose an ongoing health risk for your family.
 This is often a major concern in basements where there’s typically more moisture present.

 The drying process begins after the damaged area has been cleared of water and the structural hazards have been removed.
 They install fans and dehumidifiers in the area and may require plastic sheeting and heater to hasten water evaporation.
 Holes will be drilled to affected walls and baseboards to let it dry properly.
 Carpets may need to be lifted and sections of wood may need to be removed to avoid odor and mold growth.
 Excessive moisture might have damaged the house's structure.

 The area damaged by water needs to be done in a timely manner.
 If the schedule is pushed, the damage will spread or a clean water damage could escalate to a gray water damage and so on.
 Foregoing immediate repairs can have impacts on your health, the cleanup restoration and your house's structure.

 The extent of repair depends on the scope of the damage.
 Wood materials on walls, ceiling, and shelves may not dry properly, requiring replacement.
 The floor may need retiling, and an application of a fresh coat of paint can be done to restore the area.

-Not all damages will be seen, some will be noticed after the restoration team is packed up.
+Not all damages will be seen, some will be noticed after the cleanup restoration team is packed up.
 Be ready for additional expenses to cover repairs.
 For instance, defective electrical equipment, faulty electrical systems, leaky faucet water pipes, and cabinet repairs.

 Friendly, professional customer service, plus fair pricing, equals value.